lahdeero/mystash/README.md

 ## Install

-### Using docker

 1. Setup postgres
-  a.
-Install Postgresql (if not yet installed), recommended version: 9.6 or higher
+  - Install Postgresql (if not yet installed), recommended version: 9.6 or higher
-  b.
-Connect to your postgresql server
+  - Connect to your postgresql server

 2. Setup database
 ```